AngularJS Vs. React

 Take a look at this comparison guide and find out all the differences between AngularJS and React.

-However, they can be used together or in alternate of each other, so it’s important to understand the differences between these two.
+However, they can be used together or as an alternative to each other, so it’s important to understand the differences between these two.

 AngularJS is powered by Google.
-It was first released on October 20, 2010, and stable release was on March 18, 2016.
-AngularJS is considered as an enhanced HTML for making web application.
-It is an MVC or MVVM based framework ideally for making single-page applications.
-It also provides you two-way data binding for adding interactivity in your code, providing you a modular approach of doing it.
+It was first released on October 20, 2010, and its stable release was on March 18, 2016.
+AngularJS is considered an enhanced HTML for making a web application.
+It is an MVC or MVVM-based framework ideally for making single-page applications.
+It also provides you with two-way data binding for adding interactivity to your code, providing you with a modular approach to doing it.

 Is React killing Angular?

 There is a buzz in the tech world that React is killing Angular day by day.
 Let’s look at what’s really happening.

 The main reason for React's success is its high growth rate and popularity.
 Now developers prefer a small and focused library tied together instead of a huge monolithic framework, which is very hard to maintain.
 It is up to the user, how he codes and opts for a library or a framework.

 On the other side, the scope of React is very limited compared with Angular.
 Both of them are no-way competitors because Angular provides you with the wider ground for making a production-ready application.
 For this, Angular has its own ng-react directive i.e., so we can leverage React within AngularJS code.